 You are probably aware that most routers come with default passwords.
 This is because you need to use these default credentials to configure and connect the router to your broadband.
 The worst thing about the default credentials is that cybercriminals can easily guess them, especially if they have any info about the manufacturer.
 This danger is the reason it’s crucial to change the default password immediately after installation.

 Visitors and neighbors can access your home network indefinitely whenever you give them your Wi-Fi name and password.
 The router’s password should be a random sequence of numbers, special characters, and numbers.
 Mixing both lowercase and uppercase is an added advantage.
 Ideally, the password should be at least ten characters long.
+To learn more about securing your home network, check out the comprehensive guide to keeping your connection secure.

 Limit Access to your Router’s Password